beancount/ledger2beancount/docs/guide.md

 `Y`, `year` and `apply year` directives.
 If `date_format_no_year` is set, ledger2beancount can convert such dates to `YYYY-MM-DD`.

-Posting-level dates are recognized by ledger2beancount and stored as metadata according to the `postdate_tag` (`date` by default) but this has no effect in beancount.
+Posting-level dates are recognised by ledger2beancount and stored as metadata according to the `postdate_tag` (`date` by default) but this has no effect in beancount.
 There is
 [a proposal](https://docs.google.com/document/d/1x0qqWGRHi02ef-FtUW172SHkdJ8quOZD-Xli7r4Nl_k/)